ajarifi/ajarifi.github.io/_pages/grants.md

 <p align="justify">
-My academic journey has been supported by scholarships and my research by various competitive and internal grants, motivating me to make meaningful and useful contributions to science and society.
+My research has been supported by various scholarships and grants, motivating me to contribute meaningfully to science and society.
 </p>

 <p style="margin-bottom: 1.5cm;"></p>